 The data fields are updated everyday at ~7:00 PM local time.

-- DUST.ERO = wind blown dust from the dry and arid regions, dependent of hourly meteorological conditions
+- DUST.ERO = contribution of wind blown dust from dry and arid regions, dependent of hourly meteorological conditions

-- OPEN.FIRES = open biomass burning (both agricultural lands and forest areas), a seasonal affair linked to dry conditions and agricultural clearing patterns
+- OPEN.FIRES = contribution of open biomass burning (both agricultural lands and forest areas), a seasonal affair linked to dry conditions and agricultural clearing patterns (supported via satellite feeds)

-- TRANS.PASS = contribution of passenger vehicles (2Ws, 3Ws, 4Ws, Taxis, and Buses)
+- TRANS.PASS = contribution of passenger transport (2-3-4-wheelers, buses, and aviation)

-- TRANS.FRGT = contribution of freight vehicles (heavy and light trucks, and non-road vehicles)
+- TRANS.FRGT = contribution of freight transport (heavy and light trucks, non-road vehicles, and shipping)

-- RD.DUST = contribution of re-suspended dust on the roads due to vehicle movement and construction activities
+- RD.DUST = contribution of re-suspended dust on the roads and construction activities

 - PP.DGS = contribution of power plants and in-situ diesel generator sets